bitnami/containers/README.md

 * With Bitnami images the latest bug fixes and features are available as soon as possible.
 * Bitnami containers, virtual machines, and cloud images use the same components and configuration approach - making it easy to switch between formats based on your project needs.
 * All our images are based on [**minideb**](https://github.com/bitnami/minideb) -a minimalist Debian-based container image that gives you a small base container image and the familiarity of a leading Linux distribution- or **scratch** -an explicitly empty image-.
-* All Bitnami images available in Docker Hub are signed with [Docker Content Trust (DCT)](https://docs.docker.com/engine/security/trust/content_trust/).
-You can use `DOCKER_CONTENT_TRUST=1` to verify the integrity of the images.
+* All Bitnami images available in Docker Hub are signed with [Notation](https://notaryproject.dev/).
+[Check this post](https://blog.bitnami.com/2024/03/bitnami-packaged-containers-and-helm.html) to know how to verify the integrity of the images.
 * Bitnami container images are released regularly with the latest distribution packages available.

 Looking to use our applications in production?
 Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.